-Are you looking for ways to bring bees, butterflies, and hummingbirds to your garden?
-I’ll share tips on how to attract bees and other pollinators to the garden and which flowers they love the most.
+Are you looking for ways to attract pollinators such as bees, butterflies, and hummingbirds to your summer garden?
+I’ll share some simple tips on growing a pollinator paradise that supports a variety of bee species and other beneficial insects.

 As an Amazon Associate, I earn from qualifying purchases.
 Affiliate links are used for your convenience.
 Read my full disclosure here.